Stan Aronoff: Biography

 In 1978, Aronoff sought the party's nomination for a seat in the United States House of Representatives, but party bosses endorsed television news broadcaster Thearon "Tom" Atkins instead.
-It was suspected that with the Jewish Bill Gradison already representing the Hamilton County Republican Party in Congress, that party leaders shied away from endorsing another Jew for Cincinnati's other congressional seat.
-Nevertheless, Aronoff prevailed in the Republican primary, but lost in the general election in a close race to Democrat Tom Luken.
+It was suspected, with the Jewish Bill Gradison already representing the Hamilton County Republican Party in Congress, that party leaders shied away from endorsing another Jew for Cincinnati's other congressional seat.
+Nevertheless, Aronoff prevailed in the Republican primary, but lost narrowly in the general election to Democrat Tom Luken.

 By the 1980 elections, the Republican party achieved a majority in the Ohio Senate, and Aronoff was named chairman of the Finance Committee.
 However, the party was again in the minority two years later.
 In the 1984 campaign, Aronoff's success at fundraising was key to the Republican recapture of the Senate.
-The Senate Republican leader was Paul Gillmor, but when Gillmor won a seat in Congress in 1988, Aronoff became President of the Senate.
+The Senate Republican leader was Paul Gillmor; when Gillmor won a seat in Congress in 1988, Aronoff became President of the state Senate.

-In 1995, Aronoff —- along with other legislators, such as Democratic Ohio House of Representatives Speaker Vern Riffe—was the subject of an investigation into "fee pancaking".
-The law required that legislators disclose the acceptance of a speaking fee if it is in excess of $500.
-"Pancaking" involved accepting fees of less than $500 from more than one source for the same event in order to avoid disclosure.
-Aronoff pleaded guilty to accepting $4,500 in fees from various arms of The Limited company without disclosure in violation of this law.
+In 1995, Aronoff—and other legislators, including former Democratic Ohio House of Representatives Speaker Vern Riffe—was investigated for the misdemeanor of accepting multiple low fees from more than one source for the same event in order to avoid disclosure ("fee pancaking", like a stack of pancakes); the law required that legislators disclose the acceptance of any speaking fee exceeding US$500.
+Aronoff was indicted and pleaded guilty to not disclosing $4,500 in fees for the same speech accepted from various arms of The Limited company.
 He was sentenced to community service, which he fulfilled by giving lectures to students on government ethics.

-By 1996, term limits were in effect.
-Aronoff was eligible to run for one more term in the Senate.
-However, he decided to retire from public services.
-He helped found the law firm of Aronoff, Rosen and Hunt.